 The DOL Leave Q&As state that only employees "within the United States, which includes any State of the United States, the District of Columbia, or any Territory or possession of the United States" are counted when determining employer size.
+The Temporary Regulations confirm this interpretation.
 Thus, it appears that foreign employees and foreign entities can be disregarded.